 Tobar an Léinn NS in Raheen, Laois

-They include traffic calming ramps, a pedestrian zebra crossing, the narrowing of the road and a new footpath to the cemetery carpark all aimed at improving road safely.
+This includes speed ramps, a zebra crossing, the narrowing of the road and a new footpath to the cemetery carpark.

 Subscribe or register today to discover more from DonegalLive.ie